nus-cs2103-AY2122S1/ip/docs/README.md

 ### Delete tasks

-Removes tas#ks from your list.
+Removes tasks from your list.

 ### Find tasks